 Current minimum wage jobs are the result of technology and innovation.
 Workers should be grateful that these companies have created these jobs and use them as opportunities to earn more than a minimum wage.

 Hill recounts a story familiar to many of us at The Undercurrent: how, as a young man, he first discovered the writings of Ayn Rand, author of The Fountainhead and Atlas Shrugged.
-But Hill’s story is one of the more dramatic versions of this story that we’ve heard.
+But Hill’s story is one of the more dramatic versions of this story

 To run a successful business, an employer has to hire the best and most competent individuals.
 People deserve a job only if they have skills and knowledge which will be of value to an employer.